 - Gather together all the documentation you will be required to submit…please ensure that everything is in the format requested on the application form.
 Failure to submit your documentation in the correct format could result in your application being disqualified.

-- Then complete the correct On-Line application form (there are two different forms, one for non-Registered Nurses and the other for licenced Registered Nurses), making sure that all required information is completed and attach ALL required documentation in the required format.
+- Then complete the correct On-Line application form – there are two different forms, one for non-Registered Nurses (NRN) and the other for licenced Registered Nurses (RN).
+Please make sure that all required information is completed and attach ALL required documentation in the required format.
 Mailed or faxed applications will not be accepted.
 You must go through the On-Line application process.

 - There is a $25 application fee and this may be paid either cheque or you can pay On-Line via PayPal.
 If someone else is paying your application fee, please make sure that they identify you as the applicant on the cheque i.e. “Application fee for Mary Smith”.

 - Bursary winners will be selected in October and you will notified by email if you have been awarded a bursary.
 You will then receive your cheque/award letter/tax receipt by mid-December.
 We are sorry but only the winners will contacted.

-NB: Approximately 25% of applications are rejected because the application form is not properly completed, the documentation is incomplete or illegible or not in the correct format, or the application fee is missing or cannot be processed.
+NB: Approximately 25% of applications are rejected because the application form is not properly completed, the documentation is incomplete or illegible or not in the correct format, or the application fee is not paid or cannot be processed.

 Can I apply for more than one bursary?